CongLiu37/CMEECourseWork/Week7/Code/README.txt

 Dependencies: sys, numpy, scipy.integrate, matplotlib.pylab
 Input:
 Function: Simulate Lotka-Volterra model with prey density dependence
-          and visualize results in two ways.
+          and visualize results.
 Parameters should be provided by user.
           If no parameter is provided, following default values will be used: r = 1
           a = 0.1